 Distinguishing between the two Oracle installations can be challenging, particularly when default home folder names are used.
 The example below has two client tool installations using the default folder names, client_1 and client_2.
 But which one is 32-bit?
 Which one is 64-bit?
-These are questions that shouldn’t be asked during groggy 2:00 AM support calls.
+These are questions that shouldn’t be asked during groggy 3:00 AM support calls.

 To minimize the confusion, simply rename the default directories when installing the Oracle clients.
 The 64-bit middleware should be installed first.
-I use a directory name of client_64.
+I specify a directory name of client_64.
 Then I install the 32-bit middleware, using a directory name of client_32.
 The final result is shown below.
-Notice that I also use C:\Oracle as the home directory, not the C:app[username] nonsense that Oracle sets as a default directory.
+Notice that I also use C:\Oracle as the home directory, not the C:\app\[username] nonsense that Oracle sets for the default directory.

 UPDATE (March 31, 2014): Oracle 11g isn’t supported on Windows Server 2012 R2 so I installed Oracle 12c clients for the first time.
 I typically use the Administrator installation option for both 64-bit and 32-bit clients, but the 32-bit client complained.
 I opted instead for the Runtime installation option for the 32-bit client, which installed without complaining.
 This type of install still provides 32-bit SQL*Plus, so that’s good enough for me.